ufcg-lsd/blowout/README.md

 # Blowout

 ## What is Blowout?
-Blowout is a tool for receiving job submission, monitoring requests and interacting with the [Fogbow Middleware](http://www.fogbowcloud.org/) to execute the received jobs in the federated cloud resources.
+Blowout is a tool for receiving Bag-of-tasks (BoT) submissions, monitoring requests and interacting with a Infrastructure Provider to execute the received tasks in federated cloud resources.
 Blowout abstracts away a complex distributed infrastructure and allows the user to focus on the application requirements.

+An example of Infrastructure Provider for Blowout is [Fogbow Middleware](http://www.fogbowcloud.org/).

-An example of job submitter for Blowout is [Arrebol](http://arrebol.lsd.ufcg.edu.br/).
+An example of Task Submitter for Blowout is [Arrebol](http://arrebol.lsd.ufcg.edu.br/).

 The main Blowout features are:
-- **Receive and Request**: receive jobs submissions and request resources from the federated cloud for these jobs.
+- **Receive and Request**: receive tasks submissions and request resources from the federated cloud for these tasks.
-- **Associate and Execute**: associate to a particular job a resource that match with the job requeriments and request the execution of these job in the resource.
+- **Associate and Execute**: associate to a particular task a resource that match with the task requeriments and request the execution of these task in the resource.
-- **Monitor**: monitor the job execution in the associated resource.
+- **Monitor**: monitor the task execution in the associated resource.

-See the following topics to understand the Blowout **architecture**, how to **deploy and configure it**, and finally, how to use it to **execute** jobs.
+See the following topics to understand the Blowout **architecture**, how to **deploy and configure it**, and finally, how to use it to **execute** tasks.

 ## Blowout Architecture
-Blowout works like a scheduler of jobs to the computational resources dispersed among the cloud that are managed by the fogbow middleware.
+Blowout works like a scheduler of tasks to computational resources dispersed among clouds that are managed by an Infrastructure Provider.

 Blowout has six main components:

-- **BlowoutPool**: responsável por gerenciar uma pool de tasks e de resources onde ficam armazenados as tasks e resources, respectivamente. É por meio da pool que os componentes do Blowout tem acesso às tasks e resources armazenados.
+- **BlowoutPool**: responsável por gerenciar uma pool de tasks e de resources onde ficam armazenados as tasks e resources, respectivamente. É por meio da pool que os componentes do Blowout tem acesso as tasks e resources armazenados.

 - **Scheduler**: responsável por associar e desassociar uma task, que está pronta para ser executada, a um resource que está disponível.
 Após associar ou desassociar um resource para uma task o Scheduler submete para o Task Monitor a tarefa de criar ou encerrar um processo de execução da task no resource.